Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

   Repository Node Identity  : <153cb870b4665b8c1c348896292b0bad>
   Repositories Destination  : <0d7334d411d00120cbad24edf355fdd2>

-If the page server is enabled, the output will also include the Nomad Network destination hash.
+If the page node is enabled, the output will also include the Nomad Network destination hash.

 You can run ``rngit`` in service mode with logging to file: